mxmkmarquette/wordpress-file-page-cache/README.md

 ![Cache Policy Editor](https://github.com/o10n-x/wordpress-file-page-cache/blob/master/docs/images/cache-policy-editor.png)

-The PHP Opcache may have a limited total size.
+PHP Opcache may have a limited total size.
 The boost option can be configured for individual pages using a individual cache policy.

 ### Search & Replace